 Beginner Obedience Instructor

 Tammy has taught competitive obedience for 5 years .
 Tammy came from a totally different background working on military projects.
 Her background allowed her to be patient as her work had to be accomplished without mistakes.
-She wanted to train with Teri Kerr as their work ethics were similar.
+She wanted to train with Terri Kerr as their work ethics were similar.
 Terri spent a lot of time training Tammy of her philosophy of the training.
 They were a perfect match.You could not find a more supportive understanding trainer.
-After Tammy’s dog had health issues Terri offered to have Tammy work with her Doberman .
-They have a wonderful bond, Always (that is her name) still wants to sleep with his mother, but can’t wait to see Tammy.
+After Tammy’s dog had health issues Terri offered to have Tammy work with her Doberman.
+Together they earned a UD in Utility B when Always was 12!
+They have a wonderful bond, Always still wants to sleep with his mother, but can’t wait to see Tammy.
 I see a selfless woman in Terri who wanted to help heal someone, and someone who feels they got a second chance with a dog she adores.

 Tammy has amazing skills.
 She is positive, supportable and understanding and encourages the relationships and trust between the dog and handler which are important for success.
 Tammy teaches basic beginner novice.
 Beginner’s obedience is typically six weeks, where it is demonstrated to the handler how to communicate with and train the dog in a few simple commands.
 With most methods the dog is trained one command at a time.
 Though there may or may not be a specific word attached to it, walking properly on a leash, or leash control, is often the first training required prior to learning other commands.
 Tammy also is one of the acting judges for our dog match shows that are available once a month,